Accessibility Checklist: ARIA

 Use aria-live to announce important changes.
 Ensure updates do not disrupt the user experience.

-Maintain predictable focus order.
+Maintain a predictable focus order.
 Ensure ARIA components are fully navigable by keyboard.

 Elements with role="button", role="menu", or similar must support keyboard actions.
 Implement Enter, Space, and Arrow key interactions where needed.